David Beasley: Governor of South Carolina (1995–1999)

 Beasley strongly opposed gambling, which was legal in South Carolina until 2002.
 At the time, many gas stations, convenience stores, and poker "casinos" were established across the state, and as Beasley supported legislation that would outlaw gambling, the video poker industry generated "Ban Beasley" billboards and radio ads.

 Until 2000, the Confederate flag flew atop the South Carolina State House.
 It had been raised over the Capitol dome in celebration of the Civil War centennial.
 This celebration started in 1961 with the raising of the Army of Tennessee Battle Flag over the State House Dome.
 The Army of Tennessee Battle Flags were also displayed in the inner chambers of the SC Senate and SC House of Representatives.

 Beasley initially supported the flag's presence but announced on statewide television in 1996 that he had reversed his decision and believed the flag should be relocated to a monument elsewhere on the grounds.
-Beasley's position on the Confederate flag cost him many Republican votes in the next election.
+He lost bid for re-election in the 1998 gubernatorial election.
 The flag was removed from the capitol dome in 2000 after Beasley left office.
 It was displayed on a pole in front of the statehouse until it was removed from the grounds in 2015 after the Emanuel Nine shooting.

 Beasley also faced allegations of having an affair with his former press secretary, Ginny Wolfe.
-Beasley refuted the claims, saying, "I can tell you right up front [my wife] Mary Wood and I love each other dearly.
-We both have been faithful to one another 100 percent."
+Beasley refuted the claims, saying, "[My wife and I] both have been faithful to one another 100 percent."

-In the 1998 South Carolina gubernatorial election, Beasley lost to Democrat Jim Hodges, 53% to 45%.
+In the 1998 South Carolina gubernatorial election, Beasley lost re-election to Democratic former state representative Jim Hodges by a large margin of 53% to 45%.
+Hodges took advantage of controversy and missteps made by Beasley, namely Beasley's indecisiveness on allowing the Confederate flag to fly at the state capitol and call to eliminate video poker while also blaming Beasley for the poor SAT scores and the low achievement levels by the students of the state.
+Donations from video gambling interests helped Hodges narrow a near million-dollar fundraising gap with Beasley.